forfudan/MojoMiji/src/docs/advanced/ownership.md

 :::

-## Aliased
+### Aliased

-In the **aliased** status, one variable has the same type and the same address as another variable, but the former does not the right to destroy the value or transfer the ownership.
+In the **aliased** status, one variable has the same type and the same address as another variable, but the former does not have the right to (1) destroy the value or (2) transfer the ownership to a third-party.
 In other words, the variable `a` has the ownership of the value. the variable `b` has the same type and the address `a`.
 You can use `b` to access the value of `a` directly, you can modify the value of `a` through `b` under certain conditions, but you cannot transfer the ownership of the value from `a` to a third-party via `b`, nor can you destroy the value of `a` via `b`.
 If the lifetime of `b` ends, the value of `a` will not be destroyed.

 Let's use a more daily life example.
 Person A owns a house, and Person B lives in the house.
 We say that Person A is the owner of the house, while Person B is the user of the house.
 Person B can use the house, make changes to the house, but cannot destroy the house or sell it to another person.
 If Person B moves out of the house, the house will still be owned by Person A and will not be destroyed.

 As shown in the following diagram, the variable `a` is an 8-bit unsigned integer (`UInt8`) with the value `89` stored at the address `0x17ca81f8` in the memory.
 The variable `b` an alias variable that refers to the variable `a`.
 For the aliased status, no additional memory is allocated for the variable `b`.

 The aliased status usually occurs when we define a function.
 The argument of a function is an alias of the variable that is passed to the function.
 The function can access the value of the variable, but cannot transfer the ownership of the value or destroy it.
 If the function ends, the argument dies, but variable will still be valid and can be used later.
-Moreover, if the argument can modify the value of the variable, it is a **mutable** alias (`mut` keyword), otherwise it is an immutable alias.h (`read` keyword).
+Moreover, if the argument can modify the value of the variable, it is a **mutable** alias (`mut` keyword), otherwise it is an immutable alias (`read` keyword).

 ```console
 # Mojo Miji - Ownership - Aliased status